crpiano/pianolessonszurich.github.io/_services/ratesandpolicies.md

 8. Lessons are given on Monday, Tuesday, Wednesday, Thursday and Friday from 9am to 19:30pm.
 9. Each student selects a time for the class and comits to come each week at this slot.
 10. Public holidays will be caught up as soon as possible in the following month according to everyone's availability.
-11. The teacher offers a period of extra lessons at the end of the school year.
-12. The teacher organizes supplementary classes during the semester.
-These lessons are planned in advance.
-13. Departures will be announced no later than one month before the end of the lessons.
+11. Departures will be announced no later than one month before the end of the lessons.
-14. Lessons are taught in English or Spanish.
+12. Lessons are taught in English or Spanish.
-15. The student agrees to follow these policies.
+13. The student agrees to follow these policies.

 If you have any doubt, feel free to contact me.